Sven-Gunnar Larsson

 Sven-Gunnar Larsson (born 10 May 1940) is a Swedish former footballer who played as a goalkeeper.

 Larson represented Örebro SK and made 273 appearances in Allsvenskan from 1962 to 1975.

-He was capped 27 times for the Swedish national team and participated in the 1970 FIFA World Cup and the 1974 FIFA World Cup as a 2nd goalkeeper.
+He was capped 27 times for the Sweden national team and participated in the 1970 FIFA World Cup and the 1974 FIFA World Cup as a second goalkeeper.

-In November 1965 he was signed as an amateur by Stoke City of the English first division : but the move was vetoed by the Football Association and he made only one appearance, in a friendly against Moscow Dynamo.
+In November 1965 he was signed as an amateur by the City of Stoke of the English first division.
+The move was vetoed by the Football Association.
+He made only one appearance, in a friendly against Moscow Dynamo.